Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-docker.md

 ## Required ports

 ActyxOS currently requires five ports to operate.
-Before starting ActyxOS make sure that these ports are not already in use by another programn.
+Before starting ActyxOS make sure that these ports are not already in use by another program.

 - `4001` - Used for internode communication
 - `4243` - Exposes a WebSocket endpoint for the Actyx Pond (only on localhost)